t2bot/matrix-email-bot/README.md

 Currently matrix-email-bot is a single application that listens on port 25 for any incoming mail and processes it on it's own, (so you can only run the bot on a server where no mailserver is running).
 Future plans include making the various moving parts their own services (if desired) to distribute load.

 1. Set up an MX record to point to your domain.
-For example, `email.t2bot.io 10 vps3.t2l.io`.
+For example, `email.t2bot.io 10 vps3.t2l.io` (where `email.t2bot.io` is the domain, that is used by the bot as domain part of the email and `vps3.t2l.io` is the domain of the server the bot is runing on.)
 2. Optionally install `spamassassin` and `spamc`: `sudo apt-get install spamassassin spamc` and enable spamassassin and spamc (`/etc/default/spamassassin`).
 4. Install nodejs and npm (v6+ preferred).
 5. Clone this repository and run `npm install`.